 As you can see from the above, RPGT rates from the 6th year onwards have increased to twice the existing rates for all the 3 tiers.

 RPGT is not applicable if the disposal price of a property is deemed equal to or lower than the acquisition price.
 It is only chargeable if there is a profit gain from the disposal of the real property.

 If any of the above parties sell their property at a profit, they will have to pay RPGT based on their chargeable gain.

 Usually, the selling of shares by companies are not subject to RPGT except Real Property Companies (RPCs) whose core business is in real property.
-An RPC company constitutes only if it has real property or RPC shares amounting to no less than 75% of their company’s total tangible assets.
-However, if the company disposes of its shares or real property to the point where its RPC share percentage falls below 75% and it ceases to be an RPC, then the shares that are disposed of will not retain its RPC characteristic and will be liable for the RPGT provision.
+An RPC company constitutes only if it has real property or RPC shares amounting to no less than 75% of its company’s total tangible assets.
+However, if the company disposes of its shares or real property to the point where its RPC share percentage falls below 75% and it ceases to be an RPC, then the shares that are disposed of will not retain their RPC characteristic and will be liable for the RPGT provision.

 Additionally, if a company reclassifies its real property from fixed asset to current asset (say, trading stocks) then it is also deemed as a disposal of a chargeable asset and is subject to RPGT.
 The disposal price of such assets will be at their market value at the date of reclassification.

-RPGT 2020 exemptions (tax relief) for Individuals & Companies
+RPGT 2020 exemptions for Individuals & Companies

 1) An exemption of 10% of profits or RM10,000 per transaction (whichever is higher) for the following four scenarios:

-Citizens & Permanent Residents
+Malaysian citizens & Permanent Residents

 a) If an asset is transferred as a gift by a donor who is a Malaysian citizen and the acquirers are either husband and wife, parent and children or grandparents and grandchildren.
 This exemption is not applicable for transfers between siblings.